zaboople/essay/Software/Agile.md

 Most managers and software engineers are used to demanding full control over the architecture: How dare you tell us how to design *our* system?
 In fact this kind of scenario is becomingly increasingly common, so that corporate & governmental customers are often defining architectural security requirements up front.

 Sometimes internal architects and security professionals are left in the dark, only to appear late and start making their own demands.
 Systems and network administrators may veto a decision as well.
 This is another example of our technical staff acting as *stakeholders* with *requirements*.
-Consider the plight of the junior software developer, who is subject to the whim of anyone who outranks them, even on their own team; they are at even greater risk than usual.
+Consider the plight of the junior software developer, who is subject to the whim of anyone who outranks them, even on their own team; they are at even greater risk than usual of a rug-pull.

 Architectural requirements should be identified as early and quickly as possible.
 Ad-hoc discovery will result in massive setbacks and potential failure.